Gandingan: Ensemble

 Traditionally among the Maguindanao, the main function of the gandingan was its use as a secondary melodic instrument after the kulintang in the kulintang ensemble.
 In olden style of play, strictly done by women, the patterns used function to feature/highlight/reinforce the rhythmic modes already established by the singular babendil and dabakan.
 Women players would use a limited number of patterns that were repeated to provide a sonorous foundation to the entire ensemble.

 Contest

 Newer styles of play have recently emerged, pushing the bounds of what the gandingan was traditionally used for.
 One type of play called kulndet requires players to perform highly dense, complicated rhythmic patterns upon the gandingan.
 This type of play unlike the olden (kamamatuan) style of gandingan playing requires assistants to hold the gongs to avoid long suspensions of sound.
 Because of the strenuous type of play, male musicians usually perform this style during contests held at weddings where players would demonstrate their virtuosity, considered a sign of masculinity, on the gandingan.
-During a gandingan contest, two expert gandingan players (pagagandings) would play a particular piece several times in rotation with each other.
+During a gandingan contest, two expert gandingan players (pagaganding) would play a particular piece several times in rotation with each other.
 This type of play is said to have evolved from the spread of virtuosic style on the agung.